LozenChen/GhostModForTas/README.md

 ## Hotkeys

 - You can use hotkeys to switch modes.
+It's configurable in the in-game menu.

 ## Commands